Egypt: Indigenous Rights Defenders in State Security Court

 Activists on Trial

 In an attempt to silence the Nubian peoples’ peaceful and legitimate demands, the Egyptian government is targetting human rights defenders leading the cause.
 The appeal to have the trial of the 32 HRDs transferred to civillian court instead of military court was rejected.
-The next hearing is adjourned until 30 January 2018 and the trial is to be held in State Security Court.
-The verdict will be announced on 27 February 2018.
+On 13 March 2018, judges in the Aswan Misdemeanour State Security Emergency Court withdrew from presiding over the trial of Mohamed Azmy, Maysara Abdoun, Seham Osman as well as 29 other Nubian human rights defenders and activists, due to suspected issues of impartiality.
+A different court will examine the case on 15 April 2018.

 Seham Osman is a Nubian activist and founding member of Genoubia Hora, the first organised feminist group in Aswan.
 Nubian women human rights defenders (WHRDs) founded the organisation in 2013 in response to what WHRDs call “widespread acceptance” of both police violence and violence against women.
 In November 2016, Seham Osman and other Nubian rights defenders in Aswan organised a “Nubian Caravan,” driving dozens of cars towards their indigenous Nubian land.
 As much of their territory has been placed under military control, the Nubian Caravan was caught between a series of check-points and forced to turn back after more than three days in the desert.